Savannah Second DUI Lawyer

 - Completion of a Risk Reduction Program

-Fighting a Second DUI Conviction in Georgia
+Fighting a Second DUI in GA

 As you can see, a second DUI conviction in Georgia could land you in jail